Got gardening questions? We've got answers!

 Our programs are designed to help gardeners in Lane County on topics of interest to area gardeners--such as composting and pruning.
 We have answers to gardening questions and developed seasonal to-do lists called Garden Tips.
 We also have Garden Calendars, a list of activities organized by month.
 Our website includes links to other garden-related websites.
 For more information check out a practical guide to growing in Oregon, our eNews newsletter, or the Gardening Encyclopedia.

-The pruning class schedule for 2014 classes is now available.
+The pruning class schedule for 2015 classes will be available soon.
 Pre-registration is requested for all sessions by calling 541-344-5859.
 The schedule of classes shows dates, times, locations and pruning topics.
 Classes are held rain or shine.
-Suggested donation is $15 per person unless otherwise noted..
+Suggested donation is $15 per person unless otherwise noted.

 For the past 22 years we've trained thousands of home orchardists and gardeners.
 Some of our participants have repeated classes to keep their skills sharp; others have taken all of the classes!
 Classes have been led by trained volunteer Master Gardeners who are eager to share their knowledge and experience with you.

-Class schedule for the 2013 Sustainable Landscape Certification training is available.
+Class schedule for the 2014 Sustainable Landscape Certification training is available.
 The two-day trainings are held 8:30 a.m.- 5 p.m.
-Classes will be held at EWEB North building, 500 E 4th Avenue, Eugene.
-Parking permits are required and will be provided.
+Classes will be held at 996 Jefferson St, Eugene.
+(Enter on 10th at the ramp.
+Street parking only.)

 This study analyzes options and strategies for increasing food production and processing in Lane County.